 For meat to be kosher, it must come from a kosher animal slaughtered in a kosher way.
 Glatt kosher takes it further; the meat must also come from an animal with adhesion-free or smooth lungs.

-The word glatt means "smooth" in Yiddish—the word is chalak in Hebrew.
-In Jewish dietary laws or kashrut, the term glatt is used to refer to the lungs of animals.
-It is primarily concerned with the meat of adult herd animals, such as cows and buffalo.
-On occasion, small adhesions may be removed from the lungs and the animal is still worthy of the glatt kosher label.
+The word glatt is Yiddish for "smooth" (the Hebrew word is chalak).
+In kashrut, glatt refers to the lungs of animals and is primarily concerned with the meat of adult herd animals, such as cows and buffalo.
+On occasion, small adhesions may be removed from the lungs, and the animal is still worthy of the glatt kosher label.